michele-bc/michele-bc.github.io/_pages/cv.md

   * Duties includes: Work on the SMARTY project
   * Supervisor: Alexandre Vazdekis

-* 2020 - To Date: PhD Research Fellowship granted by CAPES
-  * Universidade Federal do Rio Grande do Sul
-  * Project title: The influence of electron-electron interaction on Anderson and dynamic localization in low electron density systems
-  * Supervisors: Rogério Riffel and Marina Trevisan

 * 2023, 2024: Observing Experience
   * SOAR Telescope
   * TripleSpec4 (NIR), remote observing mode